dbierer/php-class-notes/php-i-apr-2023.md

 Last: http://localhost:8881/#/7/5

 ## NOTE TO SELF:
+* Post the entire block of course code to the download folder
+  * Send link via email to attendees

 * Q: Do you have an example of HTML SELECT using ternary operator to pre-select a value?

 * Find example of `continue` (Common\Data\BigCsv???)